khibino/haskell-relational-record/index.md

 Haskell Relational Record (HRR) is a query generator based on typed relational algebra and a mapper between SQL value lists and Haskell record types.

 - Abstracted - relations are expressed as high level expressions and they are translated into SQL statements.
 Drivers are provided for DB2, ProsgreSQL, SQLite, MySQL, MicroSoft SQL Server and OracleSQL.
 - Type safe - SQL statements produced by HRR are guaranteed to be valid if the Haskell code compiles.
-Even placeholders are typed.
+Even the type of placeholders are propagated.
 - Composable - relations can be composed to build bigger relations.
 - Automatic - SQL schema is obtained from a target DB and Haskell types are automatically generated at compile time.